pjechris/Gaikan/README.md

 ### Extends

-You can extends your styles to reuse common features
+You can extend your styles to reuse common features

 ```Swift
 func primary() -> Style {